-Management's Discussion and Analysis (Unaudited) For the Years Ended June 30, 2020 and 2019
+Management's Discussion and Analysis (Unaudited) For the Years Ended June 30, 2021 and 2020

 In May 2020, Moody's affirmed the Port's "Aa3" bond credit rating and revised its outlook to negative.
-In March 2020, Fitch Ratings affirmed the Port's "A" bond credit rating and revised its sector outlook for North American Ports to negative from stable.
-Also, in March 2020, S&P revised its outlook to negative on nearly all long-term debt ratings in the U.S. Transportation sector.
+In March 2020, Standard &Poor's revised its outlook to negative on nearly all long-term debt ratings in the U.S. Transportation sector.
+In January 2021, Fitch affirmed the 'A' rating and stable outlook.